 Molokini Crater is one of Maui’s top-rated attractions, drawing thousands of visitors to its waters every year.
 Situated two and a half miles offshore, this crescent-shaped crater is famed for its calm waters and thriving marine life.
 Aboard Paragon II, you’ll set out early for a relaxing sail through Ma’alaea Bay en-route to a full day of snorkeling at Molokini.
 Snorkel gear, flotation, and reef-safe sunscreen are all provided, as well as a continental breakfast and buffet lunch.

 Enjoy the air-conditioned comfort of the semi-submerged cabin of the Reef Dancer as you watch fish, coral, and other impressive ocean life.
-We also have divers that follow the boat and bring some of the harder to find gems up to your large viewing window, including star fish and octopus.
+We also have divers that follow the Maui glass bottom boat and bring some of the harder-to-find gems up to your large viewing window, including starfish and octopuses.

 Serving as a great alternative to navigating your rental car through the dark early morning to Haleakala Summit, Polynesian Adventure operates a daily sunrise tour.
 Here you will witness some of the most divine views on the planet and behold a stunning sunrise from Haleakala’s peak at 10,000 feet- one of Maui’s most sought after experiences.
 Learn about the rich history and culture of Haleakala Park and enjoy two meals from Maui’s best eateries.